*Fans of David Harewood still can’t get over his rather explosive exit from “Homeland” in 2012.

-The main character is a Moor, of North African and Arab descent, but racism in Hollywood and on world stages has kept black actors from actually starring as Othello, well into the 20th century.
+The main character is a Moor, of North African and Arab descent.
+However, racism in Hollywood and on world stages has kept black actors from actually starring as Othello well into the 20th century.

-London’s prestigious National Theatre didn’t get its first black actor in the role until 1997…when Harewood, himself, filled the Venetian general’s shoes.
-And even then, the British press questioned the necessity of his casting.
+London’s prestigious National Theatre didn’t get its first black actor in the role until 1997, when Harewood, himself, filled the Venetian general’s shoes.
+Even then, the British press questioned the necessity of his casting.

 “There were several, broadsheet articles in newspapers kind of bemoaning political correctness and saying, you know, ‘Why shouldn’t Brian Cox be playing this?
 This is ridiculous that this unknown black actor should be saddling this part,’” Harewood told the TCA in January.

-Harewood forged on with his historic portrayal, and remembers being a nervous wreck on opening night.
+Harewood forged on with his historic portrayal, which rendered him a nervous wreck on opening night.

 “Just before I went on stage, the enormity of what I was about to do kind of hit me, and I completely forgot my lines,” he said.
 “And I had to, kind of, compose myself and just walk on there.
 As I walked on, I was very much aware that I was the first black actor at the National to do it.”